 - Increased sensitivity in teeth, including pain while chewing

 - Worn enamel on the biting surface of teeth (you may notice a yellow hue with a “cupped out” look)

-- Sensitivity of teeth along the gumline with a notched out look
+- The sensitivity of teeth along the gumline with a notched outlook

 Even if you are unconvinced these symptoms are due to teeth grinding, they could also be symptomatic of a variety of other dental problems, including TMJ Disorders.
 It is important to know when to see your dentist so that you can get treated before there is any further deterioration.
 No need to worry, the best dentists in Germantown and Memphis are here to help!

 See your dentist for teeth grinding if you’ve noticed increased sensitivity in your teeth, find painfulness in your jaw joint or face in general, or have any of the other above symptoms.
 It is a good idea to get your teeth checked out as soon as you notice it, in order to avoid irreversible consequences.